caballeto/Elox/README.md

 # Elox

 ## Description
-Elox is the extension of [Lox language](https://github.com/munificent/craftinginterpreters).
+Elox is the dynamically-typed language with Python/JavaScript like syntax, based on [Lox language](https://github.com/munificent/craftinginterpreters).
 It provides support for new types (**String, List, Dict, Lambda ...**) and methods on these types.
 It also extends original language to new language constructions (see [docs/grammar.txt](https://github.com/caballeto/Elox/blob/master/docs/grammar.txt)), including *try* / *catch*, *throw*, *is* operator, bit operations etc.